govalues/decimal-tests/README.md

 go test -count=10 -bench . github.com/govalues/benchmarks > results.txt
 ```

-To print a summary of the benchmark results, including statistics such as mean, standard deviation, and confidence intervals.
+To print a summary of the benchmark results, including statistics such as mean,
+standard deviation, and confidence intervals, execute the following command:

 ```bash
 benchstat -col /mod results.txt